PaulleDemon/Django-SAAS-Boilerplate/readme.md

 A basic understanding of HTML, CSS, and JavaScript is all you need to get started.
 However, if you want to add custom pages or make more advanced modifications, having at least some foundational knowledge will be really helpful.

 ### Demo
-Visit the demo site: [Django Demo website](https://django-website-template.vercel.app/)
+Visit the demo site: [Django Demo website]()

-For admin use
+For admin and login use.
 ```
 demo@mail.com
 demo123*
 ```
+>[!NOTE]
+> You will not receive any email upon signup as its disabled, use the above account to login

+For testing stripe check out test cards: https://docs.stripe.com/testing

 ### Looking for basic website template?
 If you are a freelancer or agency building a non SAAS website check out other